RenderKit/ospray/doc/api.md

                                outside the volume domain, default `NaN`
   ---------- ----------------- -------------------------------------------------
   : Configuration parameters for VDB volumes.

+The `nodesPackedDense` and `nodesPackedTile` parameters may be provided instead of `node.data`; this packed data layout may provide better performance.

 1. Museth, K. VDB: High-Resolution Sparse Volumes with Dynamic Topology.